Main page content

 Alexandra Steinkraus

-Alexandra Steinkraus is an Analyst at adelphi's Climate Diplomacy and Security Programme.
+Alexandra Steinkraus is an Advisor at adelphi's Climate Diplomacy and Security Programme.
 She sees a particular need for more locally-informed solutions and multilateral responses that are context-specific, work across different governance, political, economic, and social systems, resonate on the ground in affected regions and prioritise inclusivity and equity.
 In her role, she is focused on how to better communicate the impacts of climate change on international peace and security through diplomacy and development approaches that drive action and understanding.

 Team bio_Alexandra Steinkraus